sqlmapproject/sqlmap/Usage.md

 Option: `--data`

 By default the HTTP method used to perform HTTP requests is `GET`, but you can implicitly change it to `POST` by providing the data to be sent in the `POST` requests.
 Such data, being those parameters, are tested for SQL injection as well as any provided `GET` parameters.

+For example:

+    python sqlmap.py -u "http://www.target.com/vuln.php" --data="id=1" -f --banner --dbs --users

+### Parameter splitting character

+Option: `--param-del`

+There are cases when default parameter delimiter (e.g. `&` in GET and POST data) needs to be overwritten for sqlmap to be able to properly split and process each parameter separately.

+For example:

+    python sqlmap.py -u "http://www.target.com/vuln.php" --data="query=foobar;id=1" --param-del=";" -f --banner --dbs --users

 ### HTTP `Cookie` header